The FiiO M7 is the company’s latest consumer line digital media player and is priced at $199.99.

 Disclaimer: The FiiO M7 sent to us for the purposes of this review is a sample and does not have to be returned.
 Thank you to FiiO for giving us this opportunity.

-Two and half years ago, FiiO released the M3.
+Two and a half years ago, FiiO released the M3.
 Remember that little fella?

 The M3 was a $55 budge DAP with fairly basic features but overall quite a decent performance level.
 Until now it sort of remained an anomaly in an otherwise harmonious product branding lineup.